Blog Nutrition Fat-Free Butter: What It Is And Why It’s Good For You

 Butter is a kitchen staple for many people.
 From spreading on toast to baking, this dairy product has a variety of uses.
 Unfortunately, butter is also high in saturated fat, which can raise cholesterol levels and increase the risk of heart disease (2).

-Here’s a look at what fat-free butter is and why it might be a good choice for some people.
+Here’s a look at what fat-free butter is and why it may be a good choice for some people.

 The idea of fat-free butter seems paradoxical.
-How can something that is made entirely of fat be devoid of it?
+How can something that’s made entirely of fat be devoid of it?
 Nevertheless, there are a few brands on the market that make fat-free butter.
 So, what is it and why would you want to use it?

-Food scientists have developed a new type of butter that contains no fat.
+Food scientists have developed a new type of butter product that contains no fat.
 The main ingredient in this new product is water.
-Water makes up about 80% of the product.
-20% of the product is oil– this could be any type of oil, but it is usually some type of vegetable oil.
+Water makes up approximately 80% of the product and the other 20% of the product is oil – this could be any type of oil, but it is usually some type of vegetable oil.

 See also

-To stabilize the water and oil mixture, food scientists add natural ingredients like beeswax.
-These ingredients help keep the butter from separating and make it spreadable, like traditional butter.
+To stabilize the water and oil mixture, food scientists add natural ingredients such as beeswax.
+These ingredients help keep the butter from separating and make it spreadable, just like traditional butter.

-This new type of fat-free butter is said to have several benefits.
-One benefit is that it contains little or no saturated fat.
-Saturated fat is a type of fat that can raise your LDL (bad) cholesterol levels; too much LDL cholesterol in your blood is a risk factor for heart disease (7).
+This new product is said to have several benefits.
+One such benefit is that it contains little or no saturated fat.
+Saturated fat is a type of fat that can raise your LDL (bad) cholesterol levels – too much LDL cholesterol in your blood is a risk factor for heart disease (7).

-Another benefit of using fat-free butter is that it might help you lose weight.
+Another benefit of using fat-free butter is that it may help you lose weight.
 This is because fat-free butter contains fewer calories than regular butter (6).
-One tablespoon of regular butter has about 100 calories.
+One tablespoon of regular butter contains approximately 100 calories.

 One tablespoon of fat-free butter has only 25 calories.
-This means that you can save 75 calories by using fat-free butter instead of regular butter.
+This means that you can save 75 calories (75% of the calories) by using fat-free butter instead of regular butter.

 See also